Pozières British Cemetery and, surrounding the burials, the Pozières Memorial.

 Private Andrew Brown Gellatly died on 18th April 1918, aged just 19.

 Although nearly 2400 men are buried here, the cemetery is split into only four plots.
 This is Plot IV, and seven headstones from the right in the third row from the camera (exclude Row H on the very far left), buried next to an unknown soldier, is Sergeant Claud Charles Castleton, 5th Company, Australian Machine Gun Corps, awarded a posthumous Victoria Cross for his bravery on 29th July 1916.
 His citation, published in the London Gazette on 26th September 1916, reads; “For most conspicuous bravery.
 During an attack on the enemy’s trenches the infantry was temporarily driven back by the intense machine gun fire opened by the enemy.
 Many wounded were left in “No Man’s Land” lying in shell holes.
 Serjeant Castleton went out twice in face of this intense fire and each time brought in a wounded man on his back.
 He went out a third time and was bringing in another wounded man when he was himself hit in the back and killed instantly.
 He set a splendid example of courage and self-sacrifice.”
-Castleton was one of many men born in Great Britain (his parents lived in Lowestoft in Suffolk) who had left these shores for Australia at some time before the war, and returned in uniform for King and country.
+The fact that I failed to take a close-up of his grave will necessitate a return visit, that’s for sure.

 These views also pan across Plot IV…